digplan/appcache-node/README.md

 ], app)
 ````

-No messing with a cache manifest on the server.
-Use a CDN, eh?
-That's so 2012.
-/app.cache  is in memory and automatically served by Express.
+No messing with a cache manifest on the server. /app.cache is in memory and automatically served by Express.

-Just restart your app to invalidate the cache.
-Browsers will now load the page again.

-#### Now for the 'Network' tab
+Kids on the net say to improve performance, use a CDN!
+So 2012.

+So what about when you edit your page, need those caches out these invalidated.
+Restart of your app in node is all you need.